shaimafikry/AirBnB_clone_v2/README.md

 2- we updedated the do_create function to have more parametres 3- we added a sql setp file
 4-  we added a del func and filter output of objects

+# fabric
+What is Fabric?
+    - python library used to run shell commands remotly ex: to deal with your server files

+How to deploy code to a server easily?

+What is a tgz archive
+How to execute Fabric command locally
+How to execute Fabric command remotely
+How to transfer files with Fabric
+How to manage Nginx configuration
+What is the difference between root and alias in a Nginx configuration